stock2shop/connector/architecture.md

 This is useful for quickly viewing classes which may extend multiple parents.

+For more information read the [README.md](www/v1/stock2shop/vo/README.md) file in the `/www/v1/stock2shop/vo` directory.

 ### /www/v1/stock2shop/dal

 DAL stands for "Data Access Layer".